KrishSingal/RubiksMusic/README.md

 # Rubiks Music

 Aural representation of what it sounds like to solve the rubik's cube.
-The solver implements Thistlewaite's group theoretic algorithm.
+The solver implements Thistlethwaite's group theoretic algorithm.